Sue Farrington Smith

 Story

-I was delighted to have raised £2,740 by 4th September, enough for a tile on the Wall of Hope at our new Centre of Excellence at ICR where they are researching to advance treatments for the deadliest of childhood cancers - DIPG - the type of brain tumour that took away my beloved niece Alison Phelan three weeks before her eighth birthday on 7th June 2001.
+This entitled me to place tiles on the Walls of Hope at three of our Centres of Excellence.
+The first at ICR where they are researching to advance treatments for the deadliest of childhood cancers - DIPG - the type of brain tumour that took away my beloved niece Alison Phelan three weeks before her eighth birthday on 7th June 2001.

-So guess what - I would now like to raise a further £2,740 to place a tile at our University of Plymouth Centre, the UK’s leading specialist research centre for low-grade brain tumours.
-Whilst low-grade brain tumours are usually slow-growing, some can start to grow more rapidly, transforming into high-grade or malignant brain tumours.
+On 3rd July 2024 I was able to place my third tile at our University of Plymouth Centre, the UK’s leading specialist research centre for low-grade brain tumours.
+Whilst low-grade brain tumours are usually slow growing some can start to grow more rapidly, transforming into high-grade or malignant brain tumours.
 By understanding the mechanisms in the development of low-grade brain tumours, the researchers can explore ways to halt or slow their growth.
 With my own abdominal cancer being low-grade - this resonates even more with me now, as you can imagine.

 I thoroughly enjoyed my time in both founding and growing the charity, incredibly fulfilling years.
 I am very proud of all we achieved under my leadership.
 Brain Tumour Research developed into a national charity, raised £43 million, established four pioneering Brain Tumour Research Centres of Excellence and became the leading voice for the brain tumour community in parliament and the media.
-I continue to be fulfilled supporting the next chapter of the growth of the charity as a Trustee and community activist.
+I continue to be fulfilled supporting the next chapter of the growth of the charity as a Trustee and community activist and was delighted to be made Vice Chair on 1st July 2024.

 Together we will find a cure.